JoelSaleem/launcher/README.md

 Note: a proper build of the project is a work in progress.
 If you do want to run this now, you must ensure that you you have rust installed.
 You can find instructions [here](https://www.rust-lang.org/tools/install).

+You will need to change (this)[https://github.com/JoelSaleem/launcher/blob/main/src/repo.rs#L25] line in your local project to match your filepath (note, this will eventually be changed, but not right away).

 Then clone, the repo.
 From within the launcher root directory run:

 ```bash